VillainsRule/CrackedShell/README.md

 <br>
 1. Install Node.JS, NPM, & git.
 2. Clone the repository from git: `git clone https://github.com/VillainsRule/CrackedShell && cd CrackedShell`
+3. If it is not already on your machine, add PNPM: `npm i -g pnpm`
-3. Install dependencies: `npm i`
+4. Install dependencies: `pnpm i`
-4. Configure the game in `config.js`
+5. Configure the game in `config.js` (see the Configuration section for more information)
-5. Run the server: `npm run start`
+6. Run the server: `pnpm dev`
-6. Visit the game at `localhost:6900`!
+7. Visit the game at `localhost:6900`!
 <br>

 **If you want a public instance, try this:**